ROS 2 Tips & Tricks

 source /usr/share/colcon_argcomplete/hook/colcon-argcomplete.bash

-mixins are also useful to build with specific C++ build types without having to remember tedious and long commands.
-In your ~/colcon_ws
+colcon mixins are also useful to build with specific C++ build types without having to remember tedious and long commands.
+In your ~/colcon_ws, run these commands:

 colcon mixin add default https://raw.githubusercontent.com/colcon/colcon-mixin-repository/master/index.yaml